yuyuan871111/GSoC2025_Hbond_PM/README.md

 ## Environment installation
+Prerequisite:
-Recommended Python:  3.11 or above
+* Recommended Python: 3.11 or above.
-Prerequirement: The python packages are managed with [uv](https://docs.astral.sh/uv/).
+* The python packages are managed with [uv](https://docs.astral.sh/uv/).
 Please follow the official guide to install `uv`.

 Once `uv` is installed, you can clone our repository and synchronize the environment with below code:
 ```bash